Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Introduction

 \section{Introduction}

-Automatic Chord Recognition (ACR) is a fundamental task in Music Information Retrieval (MIR) that aims to identify the harmonic content of audio recordings by outputting a sequence of chord labels.
+Automatic Chord Recognition (ACR) from audio signals remains a fundamental task in Music Information Retrieval (MIR) that aims to identify the harmonic content of audio recordings by outputting a sequence of chord labels.
 While large-scale labeled datasets are readily available for many machine learning domains, ACR faces significant data constraints: publicly available labeled chord datasets remain limited in both size and diversity \cite{Humphrey15}.
 This scarcity stems from the substantial manual effort required for precise audio-label alignment and consistent harmonic interpretation, as chord boundaries are inherently ambiguous and context-dependent \cite{Harte10,Pauwels19}.
 Furthermore, chord vocabularies are large and highly imbalanced; models excel on frequent major/minor chords but underperform on rare seventh and extended chords \cite{Humphrey15,Pauwels19,Bortolozzo21}.

-By training models only on scarce labeled data, we limit ourselves from making use of the unlabeled audio available in much larger quantities.
+Recent semi-supervised ACR methods \cite{Bortolozzo21,Li23_contrastive} have attempted to integrate unlabeled data into training.
+They use pseudo-labeling or contrastive learning but require ground-truth labels from the outset to fuse labeled and unlabeled data within a single training run.
+This tight coupling limits their utility when labeled data is initially unavailable or when training data remains proprietary.